artelydev/twoeyes/README.md

 There is ***really*** not so many applications that helps with that exact problem.

 #### ？ Instructions

+First of all, for these exercise you need to have and wear anaglyph red-cyan (could be another, but still anaglyph) 3D glasses.

 The main thing about exercises is that you need to try to either see the both colors darkly or both colors brightly, that would be